Arunideas/Intern/README.md

 4. **Search Jobs** – Browse and filter job listings posted by employers.
 5. **Apply for Jobs** – Submit applications directly through the platform.
 6. **Track Application Status** – Monitor the status of applied jobs (Pending, Accepted, Rejected, etc.).
-7. **Make Payments (Optional)** – Access premium features or paid services if desired.
+7. **Make Payments** – Option to make the payment for attending the assessment.
+8. Take Assessments online (Embed another website)
-8. **Receive Interview Requests** – Students get notified if an employer is interested in interviewing them.
+9. **Receive Interview Requests** – Students get notified if an employer is interested in interviewing them.
-9. **Schedule Interviews** – Students can select available slots for interviews through the platform.
-10. **Attend Interviews** – Conduct online or offline interviews as per employer preferences.
-11. **Receive Job Offers** – Students can review and accept/reject job offers through the platform.
+10. **Receive Job Offers** – Students can review and accept/reject job offers through the platform.
-12. **Sign Out** – Secure logout from the platform.
+11. **Sign Out** – Secure logout from the platform.
-13. Dashboard - Give a overall status of the student with profile details
+12. Dashboard - Give an overall status of the student with profile details

 ### Employer Workflow